Stained Glass

 The Mary Window, 1960.

 The artist of the modest single-light window in the north aisle was Francis Skeat (1909-2000) of St Albans.
-Consistent with the wishes of its donor, George Harold Wall (1880-1959), the subject is St Mary, with the Infant Christ.
+Its donor, George Harold Wall (1880-1959), gifted the window in memory of his mother Mary Hall Wall, née Read (1843-1923).

 The Olivier Window, 2001

 The most recent of the windows in Holy Trinity commemorates William Herbert Olivier (1904-1992) – cousin of the actor and director, Sir Laurence Olivier (1907-1989) – and Katherine ‘Kitty’ Mary Olivier, née Jones (1904-1998), who lived in Ashford Hall.
+It is the work of the French artist Flore Sivell (née Vignet).

 Acknowledgements